leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/tools/toolbar.rst

    Creates a new bone connected to the last selected joint.

    Extrude to Cursor
-      Creates a new bone going from the last selected joint to the mouse position.
+      Creates a new bone between the last selected joint and the mouse position.

 Shear
    Todo.